Skip to content

 git push

-• Consider using separate feature branches for each developer
+• Use separate feature branches per developer

-3. Commit and Push Frequently
+Commit Frequently

 • Don't let your local branch get too far ahead